+• Printing (p.242)

-- Printing (p.242) You can connect the camera directly to a printer and print out the images on the card.
-The camera is compliant with " PictBridge", which is the standard for direct printing.
-You can also use a wireless LAN to send images to a PictBridge (Wireless LAN) printer and print them.
-For details, refer to the Wireless Function Instruction Manual. - Digital Print Order Format (DPOF) (p.251) DPOF (Digital Print Order Format) enables you to print images recorded on the card according to your printing instructions such as the image selection, quantity to print, etc. You can print multiple images in one batch or give the print order to a photofinisher. - Specifying Images for a Photobook (p.255) You can specify images on the card for printing in a photobook.
+You can connect the camera directly to a printer and print out the images on the card.
+The camera is compliant with " I PictBridge", which is the standard for direct printing.

+Digital Print Order Format (DPOF) (p.251) DPOF (Digital Print Order Format) enables you to print images recorded on the card according to your printing instructions such as the image selection, quantity to print, etc. You can print multiple images in one batch or give the print order to a photofinisher.

+• Specifying Images for a Photobook (p.255) You can specify images on the card for printing in a photobook.